 Although there are a great variety of objects that come with the plugin, you might want to choose other elements to match your own project.
 If that is what you want to do, under the Image tab, scroll down to the bottom where you will select <Custom>.
 That is when you will get the option to browse to find the particular element you want to make available in the plugin.
 Make sure you use a png file otherwise, you will have some white sections around unless your elements are rectangular.

 If you want to use a single element, repeated all the time, you simply select that one file and keep the Multiple Images box UNchecked.

 However, if you prefer to use multiple objects, check that box.
 This will let the plugin know to use all the images from the same folder.
 Be careful though because it will take EVERYTHING, even elements you might not want or need.

 Make them available for later

 Finally, if you want those objects to be available later, you might as well install them inside the plugin, as one more folder.
 Place all the individual png files in that folder and they will appear in the list of images the next time you open the plugin.
-One detail though: they will be listed as individual objects so you will be picking only one at the time.
-In my example, i created 5 gem objects, so i would be able to use the blue one OR the green one OR the white one, etc.
+One detail though: they will be listed as individual objects so you will be picking only one at a time.
+In my example, I created 5 gem objects, so I would be able to use the blue one OR the green one OR the white one, etc.

 With so many options available, this plugin will surely become a favorite of yours to create background papers with various objects or images of your own for a totally unique result.
 What will you do with it?
 Show us a sample on our PSP showcase pinboard.